CMU-Graphics/Scotty3D/assignments/A3/T1-camera-rays.md

 This part has already been implemented for you, but be sure to understand what the code is doing.

 ## Step 1: `Camera::sample_ray`
 For `do_trace` to work, its camera rays must actually correspond to sensor pixels.
 Implement `Camera::sample_ray(rng,px,py)` (in `src/scene/camera.h`, which returns a random ray which passes through a given pixel.
-Notice that the `Camera` has a `vertical_fov` and `aspect_ratio` indicating the vertical field of view of the camera (in degrees, not radians) as well as the aspect ratio; as well as `film.width` and `film.height` parameters giving the camera's sensor plane size in pixels.
-Together, these fields will allow your code to transform from a pixel location into a location on the camera's sensor plane.
+The `Camera` has a couple important fields:
+- `vertical_fov` indicates the vertical field of view of the camera (in degrees, not radians).
+- `aspect_ratio` indicates the aspect ratio of the camera's sensor plane.
+- `film.width` and `film.height` are parameters giving the camera's sensor plane size in pixels (you can think of this as the sizes of the image you want to render).

+Together, these fields will allow your code to transform from a pixel location (**2D coordinate**) into a location on the camera's sensor plane (**3D coordinate**).

 <p align="center"><img src="images/camera_coordinate_system.png" ></p>